 Do I have to pay for this course?

-See the question above.
-There is no charge, and grants are available, for full time candidates, to cover basic living costs.
+No. The Church in Wales provides grants for people training for ministry.
+For part time candidates this is currently £435 per year and expenses are provided for travel.
+For full time candidates, grants are available to cover basic living costs.
 This grant is calculated individually dependent on housing, household income and other living costs.
 Once St Padarn’s receives a candidate’s sponsor form from their sending Diocese the information is passed on to the Church in Wales Finance department.
 They will send out more information about grant entitlements and forms to be completed in order to apply for grants.

 New candidates who already live in clergy housing should contact Siân Trotman, Learner Services Manager to discuss your situation.